kruemmel-python/Request-Legacy/README.md

 - `auth` - a hash containing values `user` || `username`, `pass` || `password`, and `sendImmediately` (optional).
 See documentation above.
 - `oauth` - options for OAuth HMAC-SHA1 signing.
 See documentation above.
 - `hawk` - options for [Hawk signing](https://github.com/hueniverse/hawk).
 The `credentials` key must contain the necessary signing info, [see hawk docs for details](https://github.com/hueniverse/hawk#usage-example).
 - `aws` - `object` containing AWS signing information.
 Should have the properties `key`, `secret`, and optionally `session` (note that this only works for services that require session as part of the canonical string).
 Also requires the property `bucket`, unless you’re specifying your `bucket` as part of the path, or the request doesn’t use a bucket (i.e. GET Services).
 If you want to use AWS sign version 4 use the parameter `sign_version` with value `4` otherwise the default is version 2.
-If you are using SigV4, you can also include a `service` property that specifies the service name. **Note:** you need to `npm install aws4` first.
+If you are using SigV4, you can also include a `service` property that specifies the service name.
 - `httpSignature` - options for the [HTTP Signature Scheme](https://github.com/joyent/node-http-signature/blob/master/http_signing.md) using [Joyent's library](https://github.com/joyent/node-http-signature).
 The `keyId` and `key` properties must be specified.
 See the docs for other options.

 ---